ErikV88/JS-Servus-Planning-Robot/README.md

 1. Observe the status of the quarter board
 2. Load an appropriate number of full glasses in the kitchen Move to one of the tables
-4. Put out full and take in empty glasses - HUGS! there must be room at Servus and on the table.
+4. Put out full and take in empty glasses - !
+There must be room at Servus and on the table.
 5. Choose whether to go to the other table or return to the kitchen
 - a.
 Alternative 1 - go ahead and do as in step 4
 - b.
 Option 2 - go to the kitchen